SharvJain/MIT-App-Inventor-2---Snakey/README.md

 Description

 So,this game is mostly a very hard game.It has many pranks in it but it is a very enjoyable game.It is a quick but fun game for all ages.
-I reccomend you to download this game from the following apk. file or play and tinker on MIT App Inventor from the following aia. file in this repository.
+I recommend you to download this game from the following apk. file or play and tinker on MIT App Inventor from the following aia. file in this repository.

 - Thank You SharvJain